My Musical: Cold open

 Turk and Carla are deciding whether Carla should take parental leave from the hospital.
 Turk says he doesn't mind either way, but as Carla decides she'll take a year off, he starts celebrating.

-Then, the scene changes to J.D. and Elliot in the park, when a woman, Patti Miller (D'Abruzzo), abruptly falls unconscious.
+Then, the scene changes to J.D. and Elliot in the park, when a woman, Patti Miller, abruptly falls unconscious.
 As she returns to consciousness, she sees Elliot, J.D., and a worried group of onlookers singing to her ("All Right").
 When she tries to respond, she sings too.
 In reality, no one is actually singing; Ms. Miller is hallucinating.
 She drifts out of consciousness, and wakes up being wheeled out of an ambulance in the parking lot of Sacred Heart Hospital, with all the hospital employees singing to her, "Welcome to Sacred Heart," led by Dr. Kelso.

 Act one

 Dr. Cox tells J.D. he believes Ms. Miller is suffering from a psychological problem (as opposed to a neurological one), and tells him to run some tests and "turf her to Psych."
 Turk and J.D. approach Ms. Miller for a stool sample, explaining that "Everything Comes Down to Poo."

 Carla has brought Isabella to the hospital, and everyone is cooing over the new baby, when Elliot comes in and announces happily that she just bought a new house.
 Turk exits with Isabella, and Elliot expresses concern that J.D. thinks he's moving into the house with her.
 Carla has decided to take one year parental leave, and Laverne, Ted, and The Worthless Peons wonder how they can go on at the hospital without Carla's help ("Gonna Miss You, Carla").
 Carla begins to realize that she does not want to separate herself from her work for so long.

 Ms. Miller stops Dr. Cox in the hall to insist that she is not crazy, when they are interrupted by J.D.
 Cox breaks into a rapid-fire delivery ("The Rant Song") of the litany of annoying things J.D. does, with some help from Janitor.
 Dr. Cox tells Ms. Miller that if she can get J.D. to leave him alone, she'll get the tests she wants.
 Ms. Miller yells at J.D., and an impressed Dr. Cox agrees to schedule a CT scan.

 Elliot and Carla worry about the difficult conversations they have to have with J.D. and Turk, respectively ("Options").
 In the Act One finale ("When the Truth Comes Out"), all the plotlines come together.
 Dr. Kelso offers Carla her job back, but she worries how to tell Turk.
 Elliot worries how to tell J.D. he's not moving in.
 And Ms. Miller goes in for her CT scan, which turns up a gigantic aneurysm in her temporal lobe.
 Dr. Cox breaks the news to Ms. Miller, pulling a curtain for privacy that also signals the end of the act.